danielsGitStuff/mel/README.md

 - does not work on MacOS (won't be addressed: too expensive, no FileWatcher)
 - File transfer over Wifi may be slow
 - Notifications are ugly on PC
+- FileObserver on Android 10+
+- Build scripts and dependencies

 ## Dev stuff
 ### Modules